frankiesanjana/women-in-STEM-quiz/README.md

 - The Code Institude GitPod [template](https://github.com/Code-Institute-Org/gitpod-full-template) on GitHub was used to create my repository for this project.
 - Thanks to the Code Institute tutor support team, especially Oisin for helping me with the final bug described above.
 - [Balsamiq](https://balsamiq.com/) was used to develop wireframes for the project.
+- Thank you to Dave Horrocks and Suzy Bennett for input on the issue with ternary operators in JavaScript.
-- Thanks to Ed Stanley for feedback and suggestions for improvement.
+- Thanks to Ed Stanley for general feedback and suggestions for improvement.
 - Thank you to my mentor Dick Vlaanderen for code explanations and project guidance and review.
 - Thanks to my fellow students for support, advice and encouragement via Slack.